leofk/algorithm-1/README.md

 # Linked Lists

-Implmenting a Doubly-Linked List to manipulate PNGs.
+Applying a Doubly-Linked List to manipulate PNGs.

 Input and Output in /images.